openharmony/docs/en/application-dev/reference/apis/js-apis-resource-manager.md

 getMediaBase64ByName(resName: string, density: number): Promise&lt;string&gt;

-Obtains the Base64 code of an image with the screen density corresponding to the specified resource name.
+Obtains the Base64 code of an image with the specified screen density based on the specified resource name.
 This API uses a promise to return the result.

 **System capability**: SystemCapability.Global.ResourceManager